laravel/homestead/docs/InstallationAndUse.md

 ##
 # Homestead
 #
-<homesteadIP>  my-great-project.dev
+<homesteadIP>  my-great-project.test
 ```

 > NOTE: You can find the `homesteadIP` value in `VagrantFile` file.
 Default is `192.168.10.10`.

-Now your project is accessible from your host on the following URL: http://my-great-project.dev
+Now your project is accessible from your host on the following URL: http://my-great-project.test

 <a id="running-the-development-environment"></a>
 # Running the Development Environment